-The Division of Dermatology is delighted to welcome back Neha…
+The UW Division of Dermatology is pleased to welcome Kate…

 The Division of Dermatology is delighted to welcome two new undergraduate research assistants, Rian Alam and Ankita Menon, who will be joining the Nghiem Lab beginning May 2, 2022.
 Rian and Ankita, both current students at the University of Washington, were selected from a competitive pool of over 80 applicants for their high academic standing and praise from their work and extra-curricular colleagues.
 We are thrilled for Rian and Ankita to begin supporting Dr. Paul Nghiem and the Nghiem Lab Research Team in South Lake Union.